 Do I have to upload a PDF for KDP print?

-If your interior uses bleed, yes: upload PDF for manuscript content.
+If your interior uses bleed, yes: upload a PDF for the manuscript.
 Without bleed, KDP may accept other formats and convert them.

-Follow the full manual KDP method: lock trim and bleed, set Word page size and margins by page count, clean manuscript structure, verify images/fonts, export a clean PDF, run KDP Previewer, then fix source issues and re-export.
+Use this step-by-step KDP method: lock trim and bleed, set up the Word file correctly, export a clean PDF, run KDP Previewer, then fix the source file if KDP flags anything.

-A print-ready PDF is not just a file that looks fine on your screen.
-KDP checks structure and print constraints repeatedly.
+A print-ready PDF is more than a file that looks good on your own screen.
+KDP checks the page size, margins, images, fonts, and the PDF itself.

 1. **Page size matches your trim size** (and bleed if you selected bleed).

-2. **Margins and gutter match page count** so binding space is safe.
+2. **Margins and gutter fit your page count** so text is safe near the spine.

-3. **Fonts and images are embedded and printable** at production quality.
+3. **Fonts and images are embedded and print-ready**.

-4. **The PDF is clean** (no crop marks, no comments, no locked security, no hidden artifacts).
+4. **The PDF is clean** (no crop marks, no comments, no locked security, no hidden junk).

-If you change trim size, bleed, or paper assumptions late, Word can reflow pages and force another margin and pagination cycle.
+If you change trim size, bleed, or paper choices late, Word can reshuffle the pages and force you to redo the margin and page-count work.

 Choose trim size first.
 6" x 9" is common for US paperbacks, but use the trim your edition requires.